BLOG

 New QLD Smoke Alarm Laws For Caravans

 Our previous blog post published only a few months ago identified caravan smoke alarm laws for each state.
-At that time, Queensland was one of only three states in Australia where although ‘recommended’, compulsory smoke alarms were not mandated by law in caravans, campervans and other such moveable dwellings.
-This has since changed with the revised QLD Fire Services Act 1990, which now legally mandates compulsory smoke alarm requirements for all QLD registered caravans and motorhomes from 1st July 2024.
+At that time, Queensland was one of only three states in Australia where although ‘recommended’, compulsory photoelectric smoke alarms were not mandated by law in caravans, campervans and other such moveable dwellings.
+This has since changed with the revised QLD Fire Services Act 1990, which now legally mandates compulsory photoelectric smoke alarm requirements for all QLD registered caravans and motorhomes from 1st July 2024.

 As reported by Queensland’s Courier Mail newspaper at that time;